-Besides the club competitions that we hold monthly, there are competitions outside of our club that all members can enter.
-The Greater Lynn International Color Exhibition (will not be held in 2014) and the Ocean State International Exhibit hosted by PSRI are two that we can enter as a club.
-They both are PSA recognized International Exhibits.
+In addition to the club competitions that we hold monthly, there are competitions outside of our club that all members can enter.
+The Ocean State International Exhibit hosted by PSRI is one that we can enter as a club.
+This is a PSA-recognized International Exhibit.
 You can submit up to 4 images to exhibit at these competitions usually for a minimal fee of about \$5-6.
 Submissions are usually done online.
 Announcements will be made at club meetings, on our website, and through the weekly news connection about the process.

 Exhibited images at PSA-recognized International Exhibitions enjoy receiving "acceptances."
 The term "acceptances" often baffles new exhibitors.
-Basically, the exhibitor has entered four images in one section of a PSA-recognized Exhibition.
-Their photography was evaluated (judged) with the photography of some of the best photographers in the world and, if "accepted," it was included in a public show (exhibition) of outstanding photographic images.
+Basically, the exhibitor enters four images in one section of a PSArecognized Exhibition.
+Their photography is evaluated (judged) with the photography of some of the best photographers in the world and, if "accepted," it is included in a public show (exhibition) of outstanding photographic images.
 Those images that are "accepted" for inclusion in an exhibition are eligible to be used by PSA members when applying for a PSA Star Rating.

 PSA recognizes the acceptance achievement of PSA members through a popular Star Ratings program that was established in 1947.
 Stars are awarded for a combination of the number of acceptances received and the number of "titles" (different images) accepted in PSA-recognized exhibitions.
-These ratings are very similar to bridge or chess masters points and represent the cumulative level of acceptances that the person has gathered in PSA recognized international exhibitions.
+These ratings are very similar to bridge or chess masters points and represent the cumulative level of acceptances that the person has gathered in PSA-recognized international exhibitions.
 These ratings are only available to PSA members.

 Stars are awarded for increasing levels (One Star, Two Stars, Three Stars, etc.) based on an established minimum number of titles and acceptances for each level.
 For example, if a member has eighteen (18) acceptances with six (6) image titles in PSA Nature Division recognized exhibitions, then the member can submit their application (a formal list of the exhibition names, exhibition location and date, and the image titles) to the Nature Division Star Ratings Director.
-The

-Division Star Ratings Director checks the acceptances and titles in a member's application list against the catalogs submitted by the Exhibitions and marks off each acceptance when it is used for a Star Rating.
+The Division Star Ratings Director checks the acceptances and titles in a member's application list against the catalogs submitted by the Exhibitions and marks off each acceptance when it is used for a Star Rating.